 The story so far

-1. There is continuing debate on how best to measure "success" in fertility treatment.
-A commonly used benchmark "pregnancy rate per embryo transfer" is now widely seen as inappropriate, bearing little relation to the everyday objective of treatment.
+1. There is a continuing debate on how best to measure "success" infertility treatment.
+A commonly used benchmark "pregnancy rate per embryo transfer" is now widely seen as inappropriate, bearing little relation to the everyday objects of treatment.
 Even studies over several treatment cycles are confused by the definition of "cycle" (fresh and/or frozen) and may not be able to provide an accurate prediction of delivery.